2026 Summer Internships

-Applications for our 2025 summer internships are now open, and will close on March 21st, 2025.
+Applications for our 2026 summer internships are now open, and will close on February 15th, 2026.
 Learn more about our available projects below.
 To apply, please email your CV and cover letter to westernspace@uwo.ca with the subject:"Summer Internship with Dr. (insert name)."
-For projects with Dr. Wong, please specify "Project 1 or 2" in your subject line.

 Professor: